walup/Tumor_Immune_System_Simulation/README.md

 A simulation of the interaction between a tumor and the immune system.

-It's still in the works, so far the dynamics that we get resembles a control system, where immune complexes oscillate in order to keep the number of cancer cells approximately constant.

 Here's a video of how the simulation looks like: